Gerda Holmes

-Holmes was Danish Her grandfather managed the Royal Danish Theatre in Copenhagen for more than two decades, and her father was a doctor in Chicago.
+Born in Chicago, Illinois, Holmes was Danish.
+Her grandfather managed the Royal Danish Theatre in Copenhagen for more than two decades, and her father was a doctor in Chicago.
 She studied music in Denmark and began performing on stage there at about age 14.
 Her first marriage was to Rapley Holmes.

 The cover of the December 1916 issue of The Masses magazine featured a "stylish and very modern" portrait of Holmes by Frank Walts.